eboudrant/grabit/README.md

 # About

-Developed using NodeJS / ExpressJS
+Developed using NodeJS / ExpressJS / Jade
 With Cloud9IDE
-Deployed on Heroku
+Deployed with support of Heroku's Ninjas !